-The cadetship is available to La Trobe University undergraduate students who are about to complete their second year and are interested in pursuing a career in aquatic ecology.
-These students spend 8 to 10 weeks during November to February working with our research staff.
-The program may be delivered at the Albury-Wodonga, Mildura or Melbourne campus or off site.
+La Trobe University undergraduate students who are about to complete their second year and are interested in pursuing a career in aquatic ecology may be eligable to undertake a Student Cadetship.
+Cadetships are usually 8 to 10 weeks during November to February working with our research staff.

 Contact us for more information on the Student Cadetship Program.

 Previous cadetship experiences

 Health of a floodplain Internship

 Location: Mildura, Victoria

 Monitoring ecological responses in floodplain ecosystems is an important aspect of understanding responses to disturbance regimes such as flooding and drying.
 This practical, internship style cadetship will provide hand-on experience of monitoring and research projects in the lower Murray Darling region

 Biodiversity in Rare and Threatened Alpine Plant Communities on the Bogong High Plains and Threats from Invasive Deer

 The rise of Sambar Deer in the Australian Alps over the last decade has been remarkable.
 The potential for negative impacts on species, communities and ecological function is poorly documented and hence, there is some urgency to develop management approaches to reduce/minimise their impacts.
 This project examines current impacts of deer on threatened alpine plant communities (such as snowpatches), with a focus on EPBC-listed plant species.